• Skip to main content

 Instructions

-• Preheat the oven to 400 degrees F.
+• Preheat the oven to 400 °F.

 • Liberally grease a rimmed baking sheet with olive oil and place the potatoes on it.

 • Turn the oven to broil and place the potatoes under the broiler until the parmesan cheese has melted.
-Serve immediately.

 Notes

-If making ahead, boil the potatoes and smash them.
+To partially make this recipe ahead, boil the potatoes and smash them.
 Cover and store in the refrigerator for up to 24 hours.
 When ready to roast, remove from the refrigerator at least 30 minutes before cooking to allow them to come to room temperature and proceed with the rest of the recipe.

-Make sure not to flatten your potatoes completely, the craggy bits on top are what make them so crispy.
+Make sure not to flatten your potatoes completely; the craggy bits on top are what make them so crispy.

 Nutrition